wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getUserPermissions"

-    To get information on the current user's permissions, use getUserPermissions.
-You can optionally provide a specific context for which you want to get permissions (projectKey OR projectId OR issueKey OR issueId).
+    To get information on the current user's permissions, use `getUserPermissions`.
+You can optionally provide a specific context for which you want to get permissions (projectKey, projectId, issueKey, or issueId).

     <table>
         <tr>